-“I see a lot of women, and guys as well, with upper eyelid droop.
+“I see a lot of patients with heavy upper eyelids.
 What we do is basically get rid of the droop.
-I make a special stitch that makes the skin fold in so when you open your eyes, the cut’s going to be right in the fold coming out to the side.
-After a couple weeks it fades very well and you get a really nice eyelid that’s not droopy, not interfering with your vision or sitting on your eyelashes.” – Dr Beldholm
+I make a special stitch that makes the skin fold in so when you open your eyes, the cut’s going to be right in the fold.
+The goal is to end up with a really nice eyelid that’s not droopy, not interfering with your vision or sitting on your eyelashes.” – Dr Beldholm

 In this video and article, Dr. Beldholm goes through a range of important facts you need to know about having a blepharoplasty.
 You will find information on: